 Many have experienced or heard the horror stories associated with the home remodeling industry.
 They are rampant.
 We see reports on the news and know personally those who have experienced nightmare home remodels.
 These experiences are characterized by poor communication, shoddy workmanship, filthy work conditions, missed project completion dates, and an endless list of broken promises.

-Our hope is to provide you with enough information needed in order to make a well-informed and wise buying decision.
-It is the “inside scoop” so-to-speak.
+Our hope is to provide you with enough information needed in order to make a well-informed and wise buying decision and choose the right contractor.
+It is the “inside scoop” so to speak.

 The Typical Method for Selecting a Contractor